nstack-io/docs/docs/App-open.md

 ## Messages

-**Messages** can be access from the *Notify* section, of the NStack web console.
+**Messages** can be access from the NStack web console.
 In the beginning, it gives an overview of current messages based on the desired platform.

 ![Messages_Create](../images/HowItWorks/Messages_Create.png)